cktang88/text-editor/README.md

   - preferably hide taskbar, one master taskbar + popups?
   - paste images
   - sync to a db somewhere

+## Thoughts

+- all remote images usually cached, even though they keep attempting to refetch on HTML load, so in practice very efficient

 ## v2